diningphil/mlwiz/docs/tutorial.rst

 Sometimes, a specific configuration may take a long time to finish training, and you do not want to wait for it.
-You can skip its execution during model selection (**note: for all outer folds!**) by passing the argument ``--skip-config-ids [config_id1] [config_id2] ...`` to ``mlwiz-train``.
+You can skip its execution during model selection (**note: for all outer folds!**) by passing the argument ``--skip-config-ids [config_id1] [config_id2] ...`` to ``mlwiz-exp``.
 This will ignore the specified configurations across all outer folds and continue with the remaining experiments.
 It cannot be used together with ``-execute-config-id``.